cloudnative-pg/cloudnative-pg/docs/src/e2e.md

 * Primary endpoint switch in case of failure in less than 5 seconds;
 * Recover from degraded state in less than 30 seconds.

+The E2E tests suite is also run for the latest Kubernetes and PostgreSQL releases on clusters created on the following services:

+* Google GKE
+* Amazon EKS
+* Microsoft Azure AKS